One of the biggest life hacks out there for business owners? Credit card points.

 - Donations to charity

-Also, I’m lucky to know a great friends who is an absolute wizard with credit card points-maxxing.
+Also, I’m lucky to know a great friend who is an absolute wizard with credit card points-maxing.

 Allen Walton – The real points guy imo.
 Sometimes he does fun stuff on Twitter like this:

 You just have to use the right card for the right type of spending, remember you’re not just spending for the sake of points, and make sure you pay off your cards every month.

 Then you’ll be fine.